 The VA Cash-Out Refinance option is available regardless of your original mortgage loan type.
 Homebuyers can refinance a conventional, FHA, USDA or VA loan using the Cash-Out option.

-Qualified homeowners can refinance up to 100 percent of their home’s value, but in some cases, the maximum percentage homeowners can finance is lower.
+Qualified homeowners can refinance up to 100 percent of their home’s value, but in some cases, the maximum percentage of homeowners can finance is lower.

-VA Cash-Out Refinance Loans follow the standard VA loan credit and underwriting processes.
+VA Cash-Out Refinance loans follow the standard VA loan credit and underwriting processes.
 An appraisal is also required, as the amount you may refinance hinges upon the current valuation of your home.

 The closing costs and VA funding fee can be rolled into your loan’s total and be financed.

-If you’re refinancing from a conventional or other loan program, you are not required to take cash out.
+If you’re refinancing from a conventional or another loan program, you are not required to take cash out.
 This may be a good option for you if you’re primarily seeking to refinance into a VA loan to take advantage of its other beneficial features.